 - The Hill-Burton Act of the 79th Congress underwrote a spate of hospital and rural clinic construction.
 Other acts at different times have funded law enforcement facilities and historic preservation.

 FACES, finally, are individuals.
 Their reach may be long, like Pope John XXIII, JFK, or Dr Jonas Salk, or more localized and immediate, like the founding Tennant family and other community leaders past and present.
-Without Andrew Carnegie, for example, who funded 2,500 public and academic libraries between 1883 and 1929, and Chicago architect Louis Sullivan, whose small-town banks brought Progressive design to Main Street, this project would not exist.
+Without two of these faces, Andrew Carnegie, for example, who funded 2,500 public and academic libraries between 1883 and 1929 and Chicago architect Louis Sullivan, whose small-town banks brought Progressive design to Main Street, this project would’t exist.

 And so, as radio announcer Fred Foy opened each weekly episode of “The Lone Ranger”, “Return with us now to those thrilling days of yesteryear!”
 We invite you to explore the community of Agincourt, Iowa, the town that time forgot and geography misplaced.